-Many men who undergo radical prostatectomy for prostate cancer will have hormone therapy after surgery.
-This therapy helps keep the hormone levels down, making prostate cancer less likely to come back.
-Most men who undergo a radical prostatectomy will not be given hormone therapy.
+Many men who undergo radical prostatectomy for prostate cancer will have hormone treatment after surgery.
+This treatment helps keep the hormone levels down, making prostate cancer less likely to come back.
+Most men who undergo a radical prostatectomy will not be given hormone treatment.

-Hormone therapy will treat a recurrence of prostate cancer.
-It can be used in combination with radiation therapy or in combination with androgen deprivation therapy.
+Hormone treatment will treat a recurrence of prostate cancer.
+It can be used in combination with radiation or in combination with androgen deprivation treatment.
 Some men may experience erectile dysfunction after surgery for prostate cancer.
 It is due to damage to the nerve cells in the penis.
 This condition is usually permanent.
 The risk of erectile dysfunction increases as a man ages.

 Other Prostate Cancer Treatments